tweag/HaskellR/README.md

 in order execute tests before installation.

 In Windows you need to select which R library folder to use depending on whether an i386 or x64 build is desired.
+You may need to set the `R_HOME` shell variable to the R installation directory by hand, depending on your setup.
+Note that installation currently requires to be running in a MinGW/MSYS shell.

 Setting up H in GHCi
 --------------------